mohamedbirali/chat-bot/README.md

 **botResponseService.js** : fetch the response based on the user message.

 ## websites
-You can pull your requests and see results as soon as possible in this website :
+You can pull your requests in order to develop this bot and see results as soon as possible in this website :
 [chat-bot](http://chat-bot.pages.dev/ "chat-bot")